TerraTech: Gameplay

-A construction sandbox focusing on vehicular combat and resource management, the game offers a variety of blocks with different functions that can be combined in various ways using attach points on each, with the control block - a cab - always serving as a centrepoint.
+The gameplay utilizes a construction sandbox focusing on vehicular combat and resource management.
+The game offers a variety of blocks with different functions that can be combined in various ways using attach points on each, with the control block–a cab–always serving as a centrepoint.
 Wheel blocks in contact with ground enable driving, while wing blocks generate lift for flying and other blocks provide additional functions to the tech they are attached to.
-Weapons deal damage, and shields and fields protect from damage and/or apply effects, such as restoring part durability.
+Weapons deal damage, and shields protect from damage and/or apply effects, such as restoring part durability.
 Beside vehicles, the game enables construction of static bases anchored to the ground that are mainly used for storage and crafting.
-Blocks can be crafted using resources gathered from the environment and a system of resource silos, conveyors and automatic factories (all blocks themselves).
-Such special components can excavate, process, transfer and sell resources, but some of these work only on stationary builds (bases).
+Blocks can be crafted using resources gathered from the environment and a system of resource silos, conveyors, and automatic factories (all blocks themselves).
+Such special components can excavate, process, transfer, and sell resources, but some of these work only on stationary builds called bases.

 The environment consists of biomes, each with different objects such as trees and rocks.
-Destroying these yields resources, from wood to minerals.
+Destroying these provide resources, from wood to minerals.
 Veins can be found and exploited by building stationary mining equipment on top of them.

-Trading stations in the world can sell players blocks, issue missions and buy resources from players.
+Trading stations in the world can sell players blocks, issue missions, and buy resources from players.
 Players can also sell resources with "selling cannons" which blast resources into orbit where they are supposedly collected.

 Multiple factions (called Corporations) exist in the game world, each having a distinctive style of blocks and associated playstyle.
-For example, GSO has starter-grade parts that don't have particular strength; GeoCorp focuses on heavy structures and mining technology, but doesn't produce weapons; Venture produces light, high-speed vehicles; Hawkeye is focused on combat, providing superior weapons and armour; Better Future has a focus on futuristic technology, like advanced movement parts, control blocks and versatile weapons; Reticule Research provides experimental weapons and equipment.
+For example, GSO has starter-grade parts that don't have particular strength; GeoCorp focuses on heavy structures and mining technology, but doesn't produce weapons; Venture produces light, high-speed vehicles; Hawkeye is focused on combat, providing superior weapons and armour; Better Future has a focus on futuristic technology, like advanced movement parts, control blocks and versatile weapons; and Reticule Research provides experimental weapons and equipment.
 The player is free to match blocks from all corporations in a vehicle.